-Known in the industry for “getting stuff done”, Karen is a no fuss, pragmatic “do-er”, a quiet achiever and born problem solver.
-With a career that spans over 20 years in IT and software development, our Product Director is a bit of a trailblazer, pathing the way for women in positions of leadership in a historically male-dominated industry.
+Known for “getting stuff done”, this sums up Karen pretty succinctly.
+She’s a no fuss, pragmatic “do-er”; a quiet achiever and born problem solver.
+With a career that spans over 20 years in IT and software development, our Product Director is a bit of a trailblazer; pathing the way for women in positions of leadership in a historically male dominated industry .
 We couldn’t be more proud to have her at the helm of our Technology Division, leading us forward into a new era of cutting edge software developments that are set to change the face of the hotel industry.
-It’s no mean feat, but we think we’ve got just the girl to achieve it.
+It’s no mean feat, but we think we’ve got just the woman to achieve it.

 We took half an hour out of Karen’s day to have a coffee and chat about how she got to where she is today, and gain some insight into one of the most complex areas of our business here at Journey.